-We have two bundles of research projects available.
+If you’re looking to save even MORE, we have two bundles of research projects available.

 Check out more our more than 40 research projects here and remember in the TKS Store, they are always Buy One Get One 50% off using the code RPBOGO50.
 Shop TKS Research Projects by clicking the image below.